Dust for Life: Formation and initial success

+Jason Hughes was the majority writer of the song “Seed”, which later went on to become one of the bands best selling songs.

 In late 1999, DFL self-released a nine-track eponymous album.
 Then in April 2000, DFL recorded four songs ("Step into the Light", "Dirt into Dust", "Dragonfly", and "Where the Freaks Go") at Ardent Studios.
 This demo was overnighted to Jeff Hanson, manager of the band Creed, and they were subsequently signed to Wind-Up Records.

 In October 2000, DFL released a second eponymous album containing all new songs with the exception of two re-recorded songs from their 1999 album.
 The album reached No. 26 on the Billboard Heatseekers chart.
 Two singles from the album also charted.
 In 2001, drummer Rick Shelton left DFL to join Course of Nature.

 Touring and money troubles

 For much of 2001, DFL toured with Creed, 3 Doors Down, The Cult, Tantric, Disturbed, Orgy, Cold and Saliva.